BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/README.md

 	- Secure connectivity with MQTT

-We are sending our MQTT messages over port 8883 also known as TLS port.
+We are sending our MQTT messages over port 1883 also known as TLS port.
+(Employing TLS when using MQTT)